 - Prove that the other party did not execute their part of the contract satisfactorily

 - Demonstrate that the business has suffered a loss as a result

 There is a six-year limitation period for claiming a breach of contract.

 It’s important to seek legal advice to give you the best possible chance of resolving a breach of contract outside of court.

 Our experienced solicitors can review the contract and advise you on next steps, help prepare for meetings, seek involvement from experts and determine the cost of an out-of-court settlement.

-If you’ve experienced a breach of contract, our employment solicitors are here to help.
+If you’re an employer who has experienced a breach of contract, our employment solicitors are here to help.
 We can also advise on disciplinary action and settlement agreements.
 Call us on 0117 325 2929 or fill out our online enquiry form.